Events & Conferences

 - Making Learning events

-Tate Exchange aims to explore the ways in which art has become active over the last 60 years, and how artists have changed our understanding of what art can be and what it can do.
+Tate Exchange aimed to explore the ways in which art has become active over the last 60 years, and how artists have changed our understanding of what art can be and what it can do.

 In the opening season of Tate Exchange, the theme itself was “exchange”, and was shaped with the help of artist Tim Etchells.
 For this season, Arts University Plymouth and Plymouth School of Creative Arts collaborated to extend a public invitation to explore creative learning over three days of Making Learning events at Tate Modern.
 Students of all ages explored new horizons in the intergenerational and interdisciplinary Making Learning: Pop-Up School.